Oumar Gonzalez: Club career

 On 10 August 2015, Gonzalez signed his first professional contract with Metz.
 After several seasons out on loan at different clubs, he signed with Chambly on 7 June 2019.
 Gonzalez made his professional debut with the club in a 1–0 Ligue 2 win over Valenciennes on 26 July 2019.

+On 17 August 2023, Gonzalez joined Saudi Pro League club Al-Raed.

 International career

 Gonzalez represented the Cameroon U23s at the 2019 Africa U-23 Cup of Nations.

+He made his senior international debut for Cameroon on 10 June 2023, in a friendly match against Mexico, playing the full 90 minutes.

+On 28 December 2023, he was selected from the list of 27 Cameroonian players selected by Rigobert Song to compete in the 2023 Africa Cup of Nations.

+Personal life

+Born in Cameroon, Gonzalez took his adoptive Mexican father's Spanish surname.
+He holds Cameroonian, French and Mexican nationalities.